ohmjs/ohm/doc/api-reference.md

 }
 ```

-Here's what a set of semantic actions for this grammar might look like:
+A set of semantic actions for this grammar might look like this:

 <script type="text/markscript">
   // Replace '...' in the action dict below with some actual function definitions,